-However, in the first half of 2020, the COVID-19 pandemic forced changes to how we work.
-By the end of April, for example, over 40% of people were working from home, compared to just 12% a year earlier.
+However, the COVID-19 pandemic forced changes to how we work.
+By the end of April 2020, for example, over 40% of people were working from home, compared to just 12% a year earlier.
 Business leaders and employees came face-to-face with the possibilities (and challenges) of using technology to work differently.

 For business leaders, the crisis has shown that their operations must become more flexible and resilient to disruption — but that there are opportunities to become more innovative, creative and efficient through moving to a digital workplace.
-Employees who’ve benefited from working from home or more flexibly — avoiding the daily commute or improving teamworking through making greater use of the online collaboration features in social tools like G Suite — will now be clamouring for companies to offer them this kind of flexible digital workplace on a more permanent basis.
+Employees who’ve benefited from working from home or more flexibly — avoiding the daily commute or improving team working through making greater use of the online collaboration features in social tools like Google Workspace — will now be clamouring for companies to offer them this kind of flexible digital workplace on a more permanent basis.

 That means we have a golden opportunity to take a leap forward.
 But the greater appetite for change won’t, on its own, eliminate all the barriers to creating a digital workplace.
 Here are four of the most common challenges to delivering change and the steps you can take to overcome them.

 We're too busy keeping the current business running to have time to make changes.
 While this applies across the business, it's a particular headache for the IT department.
 The IT team typically spends at least 70% of its resources on maintaining legacy systems.
 You can free up time and money – and become more agile at developing new apps – by using cloud hosting.
 It allows you to offload routine server management and maintenance.
 It also gives you immediate on-demand access to new technologies such as Big Data, and a platform that makes it easy to develop mobile apps for employees and customers that integrate with your back-office apps.